16 Cool Things To Do In Chicago (Most For Free)

 Church at the University of Chicago

-12. Museum of Science and Industry
+12. Visit the Museum of Science and Industry

 The Museum of Science and Industry is a science museum located in the South of Chicago close to the University of Chicago.
-It contains a wide range of exhibits such as a mirror maze, tornado simulator, trains, space crafts and World War 2 airplanes.
+It contains a wide range of exhibits such as a mirror maze, tornado simulator, trains, space crafts, and World War 2 airplanes.

-Tickets to enter are 22 USD but you can also visit the Museum as part of your GoCity Pass if you choose to buy one.
+Tickets to enter are 22 USD but you can also visit the museum as part of your Go City Pass if you choose to buy one.

-Lilly pond at the back of The Museum of Science and Industry
+Lilly Pond at the back of the Museum of Science and Industry

 The Garden of the Phoenix.
-A Japanese Garden behind the Museum
+A Japanese Garden behind the museum

-Garden of the Phoenix
+See the Garden of the Phoenix

-13. National Museum of Mexican Art
+13. Check out the National Museum of Mexican Art (A Cool Thing to do in Chicago for Free)

-A surprising fact I learned once I was in Chicago is that there are over 670,000 Mexican born residents living in the city.
+A surprising fact I learned once I was in Chicago is that there are over 670,000 Mexican-born residents living in the city.
 Because of this you will see signs in Spanish all over the city and Mexican food everywhere which is great!

 The National Museum of Mexican Art

-it is a small museum so will probably only take up 30 – 60 minutes of your time.
+Through the descriptions of the art, you can also learn a lot about the history of Mexico and the history of Mexicans living in the United States.
+It is a small museum so will probably only take up 30 – 60 minutes of your time.
 But considering it is free it is very well done and well worth the visit.

-14. Mexican Food in Pilsen
+14. Grab some Mexican Food in Pilsen

-Pilsen is a neighborhood that has historically had a large Mexican community.
-Because of this the streets are covered in colorful Mexican murals and there are Mexican restaurants everywhere.
-So if you are interested in eating some authentic Mexican food then you will find plenty of options in Pilsen.
+Pilsen is a neighborhood that historically had a large Mexican community.
+Because of this, the streets are covered in colorful Mexican murals and there are Mexican restaurants everywhere.

 Mexican street art in Pilsen